 Ruth Ann (Martin)

 These were the only items of information my mother was able to provide when I began tracing my maternal lineage: the maiden name of my maternal grandmother, the name of my maternal great grandfather, and the known location of their family home-base.
+A lot of people don’t know this, but her life story is fraught with childhood hardships, abandonment, and abuse, which resulted in a general isolation and estrangement from her biological relatives.
+Subsequently, my genealogical interests are rooted in my own curiosities surrounding my mother’s unknown familial history and the racial ambiguity of her appearance.

 Using my genealogical research findings, I redact the sourced evidence of my maternal ancestor’s individual existences to reveal a thread of lineage.
 Repurposing photographic and archival documentation as storytelling tools, I illustrate a poetic narrative of bridging a generational gap in one’s own family history.
 Conceptually, my work acts as a visual representation of reaching out to touch time itself, while raising questions pertaining to the nuances of the Black or African American identity.